mangelozzi/rgflow.nvim/README.md

 8. Press `dd` to delete a QuickFix entry, or select a visual range and press `d`
 9. Press `TAB` to mark a line and `<S-TAB>` to unmark a line, a line can be marked more than once

 If you like this plugin please give it a :star:!
-If you don't, you should try Windows.

 Bonus note: Pressing `<TAB>` when the UI panel is open provides autocomplete for the line you are on (rip grep flags/cwords/filepaths)